Unfair dismissal: France

 Where an employee has less than two years' service, or where the workforce has fewer than 11 employees, recall rights are not available, as well as the normal remedies for unfair dismissal.
 The remedy of one month's pay is still available in cases involving failure to follow procedural requirements, and an appropriate amount of compensation may still be ordered in cases where dismissal was improperly executed (licenciement abusif).

 Where an employee has had at least one year's service, the employer also faces a separate claim for severance pay (indemnité de licenciement).
 The amount is equal to 20% of the base monthly pay times the number of years' service up to 10 years, plus 2/15 of base monthly pay times the number of years' service greater than 10 years.

 Namibia

 Unfair dismissal in Namibia is defined by the Labour Act, 2007, under which the employer has the burden of the proof that a dismissal was fair.
 Explicitly listed as cases or unfair dismissal are those due to discrimination in terms of race, religion, political opinion, marital or socio-economic status, as well as dismissals that arise from trade union activities.
 Any termination of employment that does not give any valid and fair reason is automatically assumed unfair.

+Poland

+Rules and grounds of employment termination in Poland are regulated in the Labor Code of Poland.

+Unjustified dismissal of an employee includes: